Slack Integration

 -

-When you tag @Promptless or use the “Update docs” message action in a thread containing images, Promptless will analyze both the text and images in the thread.
+When you tag @Promptless or use the “Update docs” message action in a thread containing images or file attachments, Promptless will analyze both the text and attached files in the thread.

 -

-Promptless evaluates whether the images provide valuable context that should be included in the documentation.
+Promptless evaluates whether the images or file content provide valuable context that should be included in the documentation.

 -

-If an image is deemed relevant, Promptless will:
+If an image or file is deemed relevant, Promptless will:

 - Upload the image to a secure S3 bucket managed by Promptless